The Thief and the Cobbler: Development and early production as Nasrudin (1964–1972)

-According to composer Howard Blake, Williams and the studio had animated around three hours of footage for Nasrudin by 1972.
-Blake insisted to Williams that while he thought the footage was excellent, he needed to structure the film and his footage into a three-act plot.
+Replacing the Nasruddin concept

+The Nasruddin premise did not last as Williams and the Shahs had a falling out.
 The Shah family had a bookkeeper who was not keeping track of the studio's accounting, so Williams felt that producer Omar Ali-Shah had been embezzling financing from the studio for his own purposes.
-As a result, Williams was forced to abandon Nasrudin, as the Shah family took the rights of his illustrations, and Paramount Pictures withdrew a deal they had been negotiating.
-However, the Shah family allowed Williams to keep characters he designed for the books and the movie, including a thief character that was Williams' favorite.
+Further friction came because the Shah family had been asking for 50% of the profits from the film, and Idrias's sister, author and folklorist Amina Shah, who had done some of the translations for the Nasrudin books, stated ownership of the stories.
+With her threatening with a copyright infringement lawsuit, Paramount Pictures withdrew a deal they had been negotiating, and Williams was forced to abandon Nasrudin as the Shah family took the rights of the source material.
+However, Williams was able to keep characters he designed for the books and the film, including a thief character.